silleknarf/art-master/README.md

 README
 ======

-Art Master is a game where players are pitted against each other to rapidly create art for the other players to critique!
+Craicbox is a game where players are pitted against each other to rapidly create art for the other players to critique!

 TODO
 ====